tzhang62/tzhang62/README.md

 ### 🔭 Current Projects
 I'm currently working on **personalized dialogue generation**, with a focus on adapting responses based on user profiles and external knowledge.

-- 🤖 [a2i2_chatbot](https://github.com/tzhang62/a2i2_chatbot): A personalized chatbot you can interact with.
+- 🔥 [a2i2_chatbot](https://github.com/tzhang62/a2i2_chatbot): A personalized **fire rescue chatbot** designed to assist in emergency communication scenarios.
-- 📚 [Personalized_RAG](https://github.com/tzhang62/Personalized_RAG): Enhancing response generation by integrating external data with limited persona information.
+- 🧠 [Personalized_RAG](https://github.com/tzhang62/Personalized_RAG): A system for integrating external data with limited persona information to enhance personalized response generation.

 ### 🌱 Learning Goals
 I'm currently exploring: